Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Nutrition

-Life prognosis for pulmonary emphysema
+Life prognosis with emphysema

-1. The general condition of the patient's body.
+1. General condition of the patient's body.

-5. If the disease has genetic roots, then the prognosis of life expectancy with pulmonary emphysema is determined by heredity.
+5. If the disease has genetic roots, then the prognosis of life expectancy with emphysema is determined by heredity.

 Prevention